Tips For a Tight Pelvic Floor

 My response:

 Thank you for your bravery in writing and asking me this question.
 Take a deep breath, and take heart!
-Know that there is help, and that you're NOT a creep for seeking the care of a pelvic floor physical therapist.
+Know that there is help, and that you're NOT a creep for seeking care.
 My colleagues and I treat ALL GENDERS... all ages... all human beings... because everyone has a pelvic floor!

 Male pelvic floor from below: